All-around effort keys Vikings 34-0 SOC win over East - The Tribune

 Jim Walker

-WILLOW WOOD — They Symmes Valley Vikings had it all.
+WILLOW WOOD — The Symmes Valley Vikings had it all.

 The Vikings played well on offense, defense and in the kicking and as a result got a 34-0 Southern Ohio Conference win over the Sciotoville East Tartans on Friday.